eyvindson/WindRiskGraphing/README.md

 ## Overview

-This interactive plotting tool provides visualizations for Net Present Value (NPV) and Periodic Income scenarios based on different combinations of scenarios and objectives.
+This interactive plotting tool provides visualizations a selection of wind risk scenarios used in a draft manuscript exploring the potential of using stochastic programming for wind risk planning.
+We explore the trade-off between maximizing Net Present Value (NPV) and ensuring the even flow of periodic income.
 The tool leverages Matplotlib and Pandas libraries to create interactive graphs that allow users to explore and analyze various planning outcomes.

 ## Requirements